 - Use the “tool” spring to pull the connector spring toward the frame, simultaneously pulling on the connector spring with your free hand if necessary, until you can hook the spring to the frame.

 Of course, unless you have spare springs, you’ll have to use one of the other methods to get the final spring on (if you can’t get it by brute strength alone).

 This method also works well for disassembling your trampoline without damaging the springs – simply perform the process in reverse.

 Many people like to use pliers in place of a spring tool.
 This involves hooking a spring to either the frame or V-ring then gripping the other end with pliers and pulling it until you can bridge the gap and hook it.

-- Step 3 – Use one pair of pliers to grip the nail about ½-1in. away from the tip.
+- Use one pair of pliers to grip the nail about ½-1 inches away from the tip.
 Using the other pair, bend the tip until it forms a hook shape or an angle slightly less than 90 degrees.

 So there you have it!
 There are a ton of creative trampoline hacks out there, some of which serve different purposes.